han-yaeger/yaeger/docs/scenes.md

 More on entities in the following chapter of this documentation.

-A typical implementation can ook like:
+A typical implementation can look like:

 ```java
 @Override